 Demand Waterfall: 8 Ways to Optimize Your Sales Cycle

-Recently, we welcomed Devin Ragghianti, Vice President of Program Management at Liongard, to our Facebook Live Chat on demand waterfall.
+In August 2020, we welcomed Devin Ragghianti, Vice President of Program Management at Liongard, to our Facebook Live Chat on demand waterfall.
 Joined by Axcient’s Director of Growth Operations, Matt Hemingway, the two discussed why demand waterfall is so pivotal for sales and marketing success.
 Moderated by Corey Banner, Director of Customer Success at Axcient, the half-hour discussion provided a lot of actionable takeaways you can put into practice immediately.

 What is Demand Waterfall?